Diaure/Diaure/README.md

 # 👋 Hello, I'm Aurélie GABU ! 👋<br>

-**From marketing to data, I feel like a detective on a mission to uncover the insights that truly make a difference.**
+**From marketing to data, I feel like a detective on a mission to uncover the insights that truly make a difference.**<br>

 After six years as a Study Leader in the consumer goods, pharmaceutical, and sports industries, and driven by a passion for strategic insights and data-driven decisions, I transitioned into data analytics to bridge the gap between market trends and actionable business